Filip3Dev/dapp-api/README.md

 ## Fell free to create a PR or Fork it
-### Pleas dont forget, if you what to learn about Blockchain, Solidity, Metaverse or NFTs.
+### Please don't forget, if you what to learn about Blockchain, Solidity, Metaverse and NFTs.
 Send me an e-mail:
 filipwx7@gmail.com